-Question 14 asks if the person is incarcerated.
-If "Yes," it requests more information on where and his/her expected release date.
+Question 14 asks if the person is incarcerated (detained or jailed).
+If "Yes," it requests more information on where, when and his/her expected release date.

 Question 15 asks if the person is a full-time student.
 [This is ancillary question for LIFC.
 If the LIFC eligible parent/caretaker only has an 18 year old in the household, he/she must be a full time student in order for the parent/caretaker to be eligible for LIFC.]